 If you’ve heard that catchy “Baby Shark” tune, then you’ve got TikTok to thank (or blame?) for it.
-Though the tune has been around a while — popular at Girl Scout camps and other youth events for the last few decades — the TikTok app, formerly known as Musical.ly, is what brought it to the silly, toddler-friendly song to the forefront of pop culture in recent years.
+Though the tune has been around a while — the TikTok app, formerly known as Musical.ly, is what brought the silly song to the forefront of pop culture in recent years.

-That’s not TikTok’s only claim to fame, though.
-The app is also one of the fastest-growing and most popular digital platforms out there, claiming 30 million active users every single month (in the U.S.) and more than 150 million users worldwide.
+TikTok is one of the fastest-growing apps and social media networks out there, claiming 30 million active users every single month (in the U.S.) and more than 500 million users worldwide.

-In fact, as of January 7, TikTok is even out-besting Instagram, Snapchat and Messenger, in terms of downloads.
+In fact, as of this January, TikTok is even besting Instagram, Snapchat, and Messenger, in terms of downloads.

 What is TikTok?